 I’ve stayed in numerous hostels in China.

-They’ve all been clean, functional, and centrally located.
+Truth be told, they’ve all been functional and super clean.
 And, the people working there have been helpful and chill (I guess that’s standard in most hostels around the world, right?).

 Get the Hostelworld app here.

-Now, you won’t be able to find your hostel if you don’t have a map app!
+Now, you won’t be able to find your hostel if you don’t have a good map app!

-This is because the maps are available offline, and you get them for free.
-So, you can find your way around without having to rely on an internet connection.
+Maps.me is a super-popular choice because the maps are available offline, and you get them for free.
+So, you’ll be able to find your way around China without having to rely on an internet connection.

-Just be mindful that Maps.me is open-source software, so anyone can contribute to its development.
-This means that maps may not be 100% accurate.
+Also, note that Maps.me is open-source software, so anyone can contribute to its development.
+This means that maps are not 100% accurate.

-That’s why some people prefer to use Google Maps (just note that you’ll need a VPN to use Google in China).
+That’s why some people prefer to use Google Maps (but you’ll need a VPN to use Google in China).
 If you can read Mandarin, I recommend using Amap or Baidu Maps instead.

 Get Maps.me here.

 Traveling to China soon?
 See the China travel apps page for more great apps to help you get around the country.